Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

 where the bare diquark mass $m_{\phi}$ and the gauge field $A^{\mu}_{a}$ (gluon) with the generator $T^a$ have been introduced.
 We note that the scalar diquark has the 4-point interaction term of $|\phi|^2 A^2$ type, which is different from the quark.
 In general, such gauged scalar fields accompany the 4-point interaction~\cite{Cheng1988,Maas2011,Macher2012,Hopfer2013,Itzykson2006}.

-Since the diquark is confined and located in a hadron, the diquark must have an effective size smaller than the hadron.
-In order to include the size effect of diquark, we introduce a simple ``form factor'' in the 4D Euclidean space as
+Since the diquark is a bound-state-like object confined in a hadron, it must have an effective size and its size should be smaller than the hadron.
+In order to include the size effect of diquark, we introduce a simple ``form factor'' in the four-dimensional Euclidean space as

 where the momentum cutoff $\Lambda$ corresponds to the inverse of the diquark size $R$.
 In this paper, we set $R\equiv\Lambda^{-1}$.
 Since the radiative correction for the scalar particle is generally large, this form factor has also a role of the convergence factor.
 As for the form factor $f_{\Lambda}(p_E^2)$, it has the roles of introducing an effective size and convergence of the SD equation, so one can use arbitrary function such as the step function $\theta(\Lambda^2-p_E^2)$, the exponential function $\exp(-p_E^2/\Lambda^2)$ and so on.
 In this study, we take Eq.~\eqref{eq:form} with $\nu=2$ to simple analysis and the convergence of the SD equation.
 The size effect of the diquark can be included in the vertex as $\alpha_s(p^2)\to\alpha_s(p^2)f_{\Lambda}(p^2)$.